-Canon 1Ds Mark III versus Canon 5D Mark III
+Canon 1Ds Mark III vs 5D Mark III

-The physical size and weight of the Canon 1Ds Mark III and the Canon 5D Mark III are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1Ds Mark III and the Canon 5D Mark III.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1Ds Mark III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably smaller (27 percent) than the Canon 1Ds Mark III.
 Moreover, the 5D Mark III is markedly lighter (31 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.